-- (i) National railway, highway, waterway, and airway policies; - (ii) The merchant navy; - (iii) Policies and guideline development to support the port sector; - (iv) Port policymaking, coordination, and supervision; - (v) Participation in strategic planning, the establishment of guidelines for strategy implementation, and the definition of priorities over transport's investment programs; - (vi) Infra- and superstructure development for ports and waterways, with the goal to promote safety and efficiency in the waterway transport for people and goods; and - (vii) Civil aviation and airport infrastructure.
+- (i) National railway, highway, waterway, and airway policies; - (ii) The merchant navy; - (iii) Policies and guideline development to support the port sector; - (iv) Port policymaking, coordination, and supervision; - (v) Participation in strategic planning, the establishment of guidelines for strategy implementation, and the definition of priorities over transport's investment programs; - (vi) Infra- and superstructure development for ports and waterways, with the goal to promote safety and efficiency in the waterway transport for people and goods; and - (vii) Civil aviation and airport infrastructure.12

 Brazilian Land Transportation Regulatory Agency (ANTT).
 The Brazilian Land Transportation Regulatory Agency (Agência Nacional de Transportes Terrestres - ANTT) was created in 2001 to regulate and monitor transport activities, including infrastructure exploration.
 It aims to ensure the movement of people and goods, harmonize the interests of users and concessionaires, and authorize entities and lessees.
 For delegated entities, its role is to protect the public's interest, arbitrate conflicts of interests, and prevent market failure situations (Agência Nacional de Transportes Terrestres, Institucional n/d.).
 The ANTT is linked, but not subordinated to the MTPA.
-Brazil does not have specific policies or programs for cargo.
-Notwithstanding, given that cargo is directly linked with transports and logistics, policies and programs related to these matters cover cargo.
-These are summarized here for the first time.